Before we meet today's author, I want to announce that the winner of the drawing for The Word Unleashed, by Steve Rzasa, is:

 What are you working on now?

 Thanks, Jill, for visiting with us and telling us about your novel.
-Readers, Jill has offered to give a signed copy of her book to the winner of our drawing on Thursday, February 7.
-To enter, leave a comment below in answer to Jill's question, above.
-"Please enter me" won't get you entered.
+Readers, Jill has offered to give a copy of her novel to the winner of our drawing on Saturday, July 24.
+To enter, leave a comment for Jill, below.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer HERE.